A brief history of the Goblin Tribes on the mortal plane of Athien during the Nescienwyn Period

 As preserved in the Hall of the Listening Roots, beneath the Grotto City of Vael’nar.

 When the skies broke and the world split into three, the Goblins vanished.
 None mourned them.
-Few even noticed.
-The great cataclysm that birthed the planes of Athien, Mideon, and Fjellgard tore the fabric of existence apart, and in that unmaking, the smallest of the mortals simply slipped between the cracks.
+Few even noticed their absence.
+The great cataclysm that birthed the planes of Athien, Mideon, and Fjellgard tore the fabric of existence apart, and in that unmaking, the smallest of the mortal tribes simply slipped between the cracks.

-While the surface tribes screamed prayers to gods who could no longer hear them, the Goblins listened instead to the tremors in the earth.
-They felt the heartbeat of the world stutter, then grow still.
-They fled downward, beyond light and memory, into the places where the soil still pulsed faintly with life.
-And there, in that great darkness, they found silence, and in silence, survival.
+While the tribes who remained on the surface screamed prayers to gods who could no longer hear them, the Goblins listened to the tremors in the earth.
+They felt the heartbeat of the world stutter violently, then grow calm.
+They fled downward, beyond the light of the known world.
+In the depths they found that the soil still pulsed faintly with life.
+There, in that great darkness, they found silence and shelter from the chaos above.
+In the depths they found their salvation.

 The Dwarves carved halls to defy the dark; the Goblins became part of it.
-They dug without pattern or pride, guided only by instinct, echo, and the gentle hum of living stone.
-Their eyes grew vast and black, their flesh pale and thin, their senses reshaped by the whisper of lichen and the pulse of roots.
-They learned that sound could replace sight, that warmth could replace sun, and that life, if respected, could endure even without light.
+They dug without pattern or pride, guided only by instinct, echo, and the gentle hum of living earth.
+Their eyes grew vast and black, their flesh pale and thin, and their senses were reshaped to hear the whisper of lichen and the pulse of roots.
+They learned that sound was just as important as sight, that subterranean warmth was as comforting as the heat of the sun, and that life could thrive even in the most unexpected of places.

 The earliest generations spoke of The Descent not as an event, but as an act of faith, a surrender to the unknown.
-The world above was poisoned by light and violence.
-The world below, though cold and cruel, was honest.
+The world above was poisoned by chaos and violence.
+The tribes struggled to survive, often turning on one another, desperate for resources that had become scarce in the face of cataclysm.
+The world below, though cold and unforgiving, was honest.

-The Goblins learned to breathe the thin air and drink the mineral taste of the deep rivers.
+The Goblins learned to breathe the thin air and savor the bitter mineral taste of the deep rivers.
 They learned which fungi gave sustenance and which promised death.
-From phosphorescent moss they drew faint light, enough to mark their homes and trace their lineage upon the walls.
-They tamed beetles that devoured rot, and bred worms that softened the earth for cultivation.
+From phosphorescent mushrooms and lichen they drew faint light, enough to feed the algae ponds that become their primary source of food.
+They tamed beetles that devoured rot, and bred worms that softened the earth for cultivation of larger and and brighter mushrooms.

 From these beginnings rose the first goblin Grotto.
 A village merged with the subterranean ecosystem, its inhabitants surviving only through harmony with their environment.
-A single misstep could spoil an ecosystem, suffocating every living thing in their enclosed caverns.
+A single misstep could poison their waters or their air, suffocating every living thing in their enclosed caverns.
 Thus was born the first law of Goblinkind:

 “The breath of our tribe is the breath of the Grotto itself.”
 Brina Tor - First of the Wise Mothers, Deathien Grotto (deep Athien Grotto), year 50,000 LS